Nerite Snails: Complete Care Guide (Best Algae-Eater?)

 Aquarium Setup

-Nerite snails can be kept in most freshwater tank setups.
+Nerite snails is kept in most freshwater tank setups.
 They excel in planted aquariums with lots of natural algae and microflora that they can graze on, but they’re also suitable for unplanted tanks as long as their dietary needs are met.

 Nerite snails aren’t shy, but they’re mostly nocturnal.
 In fact, nerite snails can sleep for days at a time, only becoming active in short spurts.
 This means that they prefer to stay somewhere hidden to stay out of reach of predators.
 Driftwood, plants, rocks, and other aquarium structures can make perfect nooks and crannies for your snail to rest.